SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-maven.md

 <!-- /static -->
 <update-center updatecenterkey="scannermaven"></update-center>

-The SonarScanner is recommended as the default analyzer for Maven projects.
+The SonarScanner for Maven is recommended as the default scanner for Maven projects.

 The ability to execute the SonarQube analysis via a regular Maven goal makes it available anywhere Maven is available (developer build, CI server, etc.), without the need to manually download, setup, and maintain a SonarQube Runner installation.
 The Maven build already has much of the information needed for SonarQube to successfully analyze a project.
 By preconfiguring the analysis based on that information, the need for manual configuration is reduced significantly.

 ## Prerequisites
 * Maven 3.x